hyLiu1994/ACTIVE/README.md

 This repository is the official implementation of the real-time continuous trajectory similarity search method for vessels.

 ## Abstract
+Publicly available vessel trajectory data is emitted continuously from the global AIS system.
+Continuous trajectory similarity search on this data has applications in, e.g., maritime navigation and safety.
-Trajectory similarity search has attracted significant attention, especially in applications such as transportation, maritime navigation, and traffic monitoring, where identifying patterns in movement is critical.
-Existing studies typically focus on finding similarities between entire trajectories using retrospective analysis.
-However, these methods become less effective when applied to real-time scenarios, where continuous and evolving trajectory comparisons are required as new data is constantly generated.
+Existing proposals typically assume an offline setting and focus on finding similarities between complete trajectories.
+Such proposals are less effective when applied to online scenarios, where similarity comparisons must be performed continuously as new trajectory data arrives and trajectories evolve.

-We address these limitations by proposing a real-time continuous trajectory similarity search method for vessels (ACTIVE).
-We introduce a novel similarity measure, object-trajectory real-time distance (OTRD), that places greater emphasis on the future trend of moving objects, allowing for more predictive and forward-looking comparisons.
-To optimize performance, we develop a segment-based vessel trajectory index (SVTI) structure that organizes historical trajectories into smaller and manageable segments, facilitating faster and more efficient similarity calculations.
-Next, we design an efficient continuous similar trajectory search (CSTS) algorithm and implement a variety of pruning strategies to reduce unnecessary computations during the similarity calculation and the continuous search process, further improving the CSTS's efficiency and scalability.
+We therefore propose a re$\underline{\textbf{a}}$l-time $\underline{\textbf{c}}$ontinuous $\underline{\textbf{t}}$rajectory s$\underline{\textbf{i}}$milarity search method for $\underline{\textbf{ve}}$ssels  ($\texttt{ACTIVE}$).
+We introduce a novel similarity measure, object-trajectory real-time distance, that emphasizes the anticipated future movement trends of vessels, enabling more predictive and forward-looking comparisons.
+Next, we propose a segment-based vessel trajectory index structure that organizes historical trajectories into smaller and manageable segments, facilitating accelerated similarity computations.
+Leveraging this index, we propose an efficient continuous similar trajectory search ($\texttt{CSTS}$) algorithm together with a variety of search space pruning strategies that reduce unnecessary computations during the continuous similarity search, thereby further improving efficiency.
-Extensive experiments on two large real-world AIS datasets demonstrate that CSTS significantly outperforms state-of-the-art methods.
-For index **construction**, CSTS reduces costs by a factor of 100 in terms of time and size compared to four state-of-the-arts.
-For search, CSTS outperforms six state-of-the-arts by up to 70% in terms of query time and 60% in terms of hit rate.
+Extensive experiments on two large real-world AIS datasets offer evidence that $\texttt{ACTIVE}$ is capable of outperforming state-of-the-art methods considerably. $\texttt{ACTIVE}$ significantly reduces index construction costs and index size while achieving a 70\% reduction in terms of query time and a 60\% increase in terms of hit rate.

 ## Environment Setting
 ```bash